 If you are reapplying to Yale SOM, the Admissions Committee will look to understand what has changed about your candidacy since your last application.
 Therefore, we suggest you reapply only when you have had enough time to reflect on and can provide meaningful updates to your candidacy.
 There is no single round that is the best for all reapplicants; rather, we see successful reapplicants apply throughout the year.
 If waiting until a later round gives you a better opportunity to put forward your best application, then we encourage you to take the extra time to prepare.

 In which round should I apply?

 Candidates should apply when they feel they can submit their best application.
-There is no difference in the chances of being admitted in Round 1 versus Round 2.
+There is no difference in your individual chances of being admitted in Round 1 versus Round 2.
 There are fewer spaces available for Round 3 applicants than there are in the first two rounds, which may affect the chances of gaining admission.

 How can I check the status of my application?

 Once you submit your application online, you will be able to check your online status by signing in with your email address and password.
 You will then be able to see which materials our office has received and which we are still awaiting.
 It can take up to a week to receive your official test scores.

 When should I hear if I’ve been invited to interview?

 Invitations to interview are sent via email throughout the round in which you apply.
 Although we try to extend invitations as early as possible, they may be extended as late as the admissions decision deadline.
 The timing of your interview invitation has no bearing on the outcome of your application.
 In some cases, a waitlisted candidate may be invited to interview in a future round.

 I submitted my application by the application deadline.
 When can I expect to receive a decision from the Admissions Committee?